RealityBending/IllusionGameReliability/README.md

 Similarly to the previous study, the manipulated experimental variables are the *illusion strength* (i.e., the extent to which the surrounding context of targets of each stimulus reinforces the illusion), and the *objective difference* (i.e., the degree of actual difference in physical attributes between the targets of a stimulus).
 3 illusions were included - namely, Ebbinghaus, Müller-Lyer, and Vertical-Horizontal, that was previously found to most strongly contribute to the general Factor *i*.

 The task starts with 6 training trials per illusion type, followed by a first series of blocks of 64 illusion trials for each illusion type, in which the trial order was randomized.
-After this first series of illusion blocks has been presented, a second series is presented (with different items) a second time.
-In total, each participant completes 384 illusion trials (2 x 64 x 3), in which the goal was to answer "as fast as possible and without making errors" (an explicit double constraint on the speed-accuracy trade-off).
-Trials of the same block were separated by a fixation cross (presented for a random duration  bewteen 500 - 1000 s), that was spatially jittered around the center of the screen (in a radius of a 1 cm), attenuating its usefulness as a potential reference point.
+After this first series of illusion blocks has been presented, a different series is presented (with distinct items) a second time.
+In total, each participant completes 384 illusion trials (2 x 64 x 3), of which the goal was to answer "as fast as possible and without making errors" (an explicit double constraint on the speed-accuracy trade-off).
+Trials of the same block were separated by a fixation cross (presented for a random duration between 500 - 1000s), that was spatially jittered around the center of the screen (in a radius of a 1 cm), attenuating its usefulness as a potential reference point.

 #### Perceptual Task

-To confirm that the illusion sensitivity measured by the illusion task is not just a pure reflection of perceptual abilities, participants were presented with a similar task, but in which targets were presented without the surrounding context (i.e., without illusions), differing only in terms of their objective difference.
+To confirm that the illusion sensitivity measured by the illusion task is not just a pure reflection of perceptual abilities, participants are presented with a perception task that is largely similar to the illusion task, but in which targets are presented without the surrounding context (i.e., without illusions), differing only in terms of their objective difference.
 For instance, in the case of the Ebbinghaus illusion, 2 circles of different sizes will be displayed side by side without the surrounding circles that create the illusion.

-The perceptual trial blocks will be administered at the end, after a series of questionnaires (see below).
+The perceptual trial blocks will be administered towards the end of the experiment, after a series of self-report questionnaires (see below).
 Each of the 3 illusion types included 64 trials, presented in a randomized order and split into two series, similarly to the illusion task.
 In total, each participant completes 192 perceptual task trials (2 x 32 x 3).

 #### Questionnaires

-A series of questionnaires was administered in between the illusion task and the perceptual task, in a randomized order.
-All scales were presented as described in their validation study.
+A series of questionnaires are administered in between the illusion task and the perceptual task, in a randomized order.
+All scales are presented as described in their validation study.
 However, one attention check item was included within the items of each questionnaire (e.g., "example 1", "example 2"), with the exception of the PHQ-4 (which only consists of 4 items).
+Visual analog scales, instead of Likert scales with only 2 extreme anchors, were adapted for the MAIA, MSI-BPD, Mini-IPIP6 and IAS questionnaires to limit centrality bias.

 ##### Personality